olton/scripts/mina/monitor/server/README.md

 By default, the script takes files from branch `master` and saves these into folder `~/mina-monitor-server`.
 You can set a branch or tag where the script will take files and where these files will be saved.
-To  set branch use parameter `-b branchName`, to set target - use parameter `-t targetFolderName`
+To  set branch use parameters:
+- `-b branchName` - get source from specified branch
+- `-t targetFolderName` - set target folder name for Mina Monitor
+- `-s system || user` - if you want to install Monitor as service, use this parameter with values `system` or `user` to specify target services folder

 ```shell
 curl -s https://raw.githubusercontent.com/olton/scripts/master/mina/monitor/server/install.sh | bash -s -- -b branchName -t targetFolderName